-Some of the common conditions treated by our physicians include:
+Some of the common conditions treated by our Gastroenterologists include:

 The digestive system is made up of the gastrointestinal (GI) tract (stomach, small intestine, and colon), liver, pancreas, and gallbladder which help the body digest food.
 Digestion is important for breaking down food into nutrients, which your body uses for energy, growth, and cell repair.

 There are many different gastrointestinal diseases and disorders.
 Some are acute, lasting only a short time, while others are chronic, or long-lasting.
 Below are a few common ones, but our healthcare providers diagnose and treat all GI disorders and diseases.

 Irritable bowel syndrome (IBS) is a group of symptoms that occur together, including repeated pain in your abdomen and changes in your bowel movements, which may be diarrhea, constipation, or both.
 With IBS, you have these symptoms without any visible signs of damage or disease in your digestive tract.
 The most common symptoms of irritable bowel syndrome (IBS) are pain in your abdomen, often related to your bowel movements, and changes in your bowel movements.
 These changes may be diarrhea, constipation, or both, depending on what type of IBS you have.

 To diagnose irritable bowel syndrome (IBS), your doctor will review your symptoms, medical and family history, perform a physical exam and look for a certain pattern in your symptoms.
 In some cases, doctors may order tests to rule out other health problems.